Skip to content

 How Massage Helps With AC Joint Strains

-Finally, receiving regular massages from a qualified practitioner is a great way to stay on top of your injury and prevent future flare-ups.
-A knowledgeable therapist will be able to identify areas of tension or weakness before they become problematic, helping keep you on track with your recovery process.
+Finally, receiving regular massages from an RMT is a great way to stay on top of your injury and prevent future flare-ups.
+A knowledgeable RMT will be able to identify areas of tension or weakness before they become problematic, helping keep you on track with your recovery process.
 They will also be able to adjust their techniques depending on how you’re feeling each session – so if something isn’t working one day, they’ll be able to modify their approach until you feel better again!

-If you are suffering from an AC joint strain, massage therapy may be a beneficial treatment option for you!
-Massage therapy has been shown to reduce inflammation and tension in the affected area as well as providing emotional relief from pain or discomfort associated with chronic injuries like this one.
-Additionally, seeing a qualified therapist regularly will help ensure that any developing issues are identified before they become problematic – giving you more control over your recovery process!
-Ultimately, massage therapy is just one piece of the puzzle when it comes to managing an AC joint strain – so make sure you combine it with other treatments for optimal results.
+If you are suffering from an AC joint strain, massage may be a beneficial treatment option for you!
+Massage has been shown to reduce inflammation and tension in the affected area as well as providing emotional relief from pain or discomfort associated with chronic injuries like this one.
+Additionally, seeing a RMT regularly will help ensure that any developing issues are identified before they become problematic – giving you more control over your recovery process!
+You can also consider coordinated care where you also combine physiotherapy for AC joint strains or chiropractic care for AC joint strains to speed up your recovery.
+Ultimately, massage is just one piece of the puzzle when it comes to managing an AC joint strain – so make sure you combine it with other treatments for optimal results.

-If you have any questions or would like to explore further, please book a free, no-charge online appointment with either myself, Sam Heslip, RMT, or one of the other registered massage therapists at CARESPACE Health+Wellness in Kitchener and Waterloo.
+If you have any questions or would like to explore further, please book a free, no-charge online appointment with either myself, Sam Heslip, RMT, or another RMT in Waterloo or Kitchener at CARESPACE.
 We are happy to listen and are here to help!